Deadlica/maze-generator/README.md

 ## Rules for using your own .txt maze

 * The width and height of maze must be of odd numbers.
-* All walls are represented by '#'.
+* All walls are represented by non-whitespaces.
 * All paths are represented by ' '.
 * There must be a 's' on the top row representing the start cell.
 * There must be a 'e' on the bottom row representing the end cell.